HeinrichApfelmus/threepenny-gui/samples/README.md

 * [GetElementsBy.hs](GetElementsBy.hs) — Get elements by tag name or ID.
 * [Mouse.hs](Mouse.hs) — Test of the `mousemove` event.
 * [Svg.hs](Svg.hs) — Test of the SVG elements.

+There are also a few other examples that are used for testing or that demonstrate library internals.
+They won't be maintained.

+* [WorkaroundFastEvent.hs](WorkaroundFastEvent.hs) — Demonstrates how to register an event handler without requiring a response from the browser window.